Agile methodologies – from pandemic response to ongoing business operations

 One important lesson learnt during the pandemic was the need to reduce bureaucracy and make quick decisions.

-However, embedding the experience gained from responding to a crisis into day-to-day practices is a challenge that many organizations now face.
+However, embedding the experience gained from responding to a crisis into day-to-day practices is a challenge that many organisations now face.
 Agile ways of working will be essential to keep pace with customer expectations, to deliver better experiences, and to respond to uncertainty.

 Training and development